OpnTec/fashionmaker/README.txt

 You may also need to ensure that the locations of your compiler and other build tools are listed in the PATH variable.
 This will depend on your choice of software development environment.

+Unix systems:
+Default prefix for command "make install" is /usr.
+For using another prefix build with qmake command:

+qmake PREFIX=/usr/local Valentina.pro -r

+where /usr/local is a new prefix for installation.

 LICENSING
 ==========